 His receivers had another strong year in 2008 as McKinley became the school's all-time leading receiver in both receptions (207) and receiving yards (2,781), surpassing the records previously held by Sterling Sharpe.
 McKinley, who missed part of his senior season with an injury, still managed to haul in 54 passes for 642 yards to lead the team and earn honorable mention all-conference recognition.

-In 2009, Spurrier developed Alshon Jeffery into a consensus first-team Freshman All-American after leading the team in receptions, yards and touchdown catches.
-Spurrier helped guide Jeffery to a school-record season in 2010, as the sophomore amassed over 1,500 receiving yards and nine touchdowns, earning unanimous All-SEC honors, All-America accolades and a nod as a Biletnikoff Award finalist.
+In 2009, Spurrier Jr. developed Alshon Jeffery into a consensus first-team Freshman All-American after leading the team in receptions, yards and touchdown catches.
+Spurrier Jr. helped guide Jeffery to a school-record season in 2010, as the sophomore amassed over 1,500 receiving yards and nine touchdowns, earning unanimous All-SEC honors, All-America accolades and a nod as a Biletnikoff Award finalist.

 Jeffery capped his career with 49 catches for 762 yards in 2011, finishing his three-year stint in the Garnet & Black with school records in receiving yards (3,042) and 100-yard receiving games (12), and tying the school record for touchdown catches with 23.

 He spent two seasons as wide receivers coach in the NFL with Washington.
-While with the Redskins, Spurrier Jr. coached Laveraneus Coles, whose 2003 receiving totals of 82 receptions for 1,204 yards earned him his only Pro Bowl appearance.
-He also coached Rod Gardner, who was Washington's leading receiver in 2002 with 1,007 yards.
+While with the Redskins, Spurrier Jr. coached Laveranues Coles, whose 2003 receiving totals of 82 receptions for 1,204 yards earned him his only Pro Bowl appearance.
+He also coached Rod Gardner, who was the Redskins' top receiver in `02 with 1,007 yards.

-Spurrier was part of Bob Stoops' rebuilding project at Oklahoma, which culminated with a perfect 13-0 record and national championship in 2000.
+Spurrier Jr. was part of Bob Stoops' rebuilding project at Oklahoma, which culminated with a perfect 13-0 record and national championship in 2000.
 He spent three seasons as the Sooners' wide receivers coach, working with such standouts as Mark Clayton and Josh Norman.

-Prior to his stay in Norman, Spurrier worked at Florida for five seasons and was part of the Gators' 1996 national championship club.
+Prior to his stay in Norman, Spurrier Jr. worked at Florida for five seasons and was part of the Gators' 1996 national championship club.

-During his collegiate coaching career, he has been involved with 13 postseason bowl teams, four conference championships (three SEC and one Big 12) and two national championships (Florida 1996 and Oklahoma 2000).
+During his collegiate coaching career, he has been involved with 14 postseason bowl teams, four conference championships (three SEC and one Big 12) and two national championships (Florida 1996 and Oklahoma 2000).

-Spurrier and his wife, the former Melissa Beauchamp, are the parents of triplets, Luke, Gavin and Emmaline; Nolan; and twins, Palmer and Hayden.
+Spurrier Jr. and his wife, the former Melissa Beauchamp, are the parents of triplets, Luke, Gavin and Emmaline; Nolan; and twins, Palmer and Hayden.